 Another thing that making your bed shows is that the little things in life do matter.
 If you can’t do the little things right, you will never do the big things right.

-Or put differently : How you make ONE thing is how you make EVERYTHING – I agree 100%
+Or put differently : How you do ONE thing is how you do EVERYTHING – I agree 100%

 3. Start working on your most important task for 3 minutes